 Ms. Butler obtained a Master of Arts in Art Therapy from Vermont College University of Norwich.
 Ms. Butler went on to obtain a Master of Arts and Science in Public Administration and a Master of Education in Community Agency Counseling from the University of Toledo.

-Ms. Butler is Harbor’s Vice President of Clinical Services.
+Ms. Butler is Harbor’s Regional Vice President of Behavioral Health Services.
 Her passion and desire remain unchanged as she welcomes opportunities to plan, adapt, and improve new and existing services using creative and innovative strategies within changing environments and can see projects through from the beginning visionary and marketing stage through funding, policy, certification, staff development, and program implementation.
 In the end, Theresa remains committed to wanting to be an active part in ensuring the provision of quality services.